 How much do colleges and universities spend on students?

-Percentage of total expenses at degree-granting postsecondary institutions, by purpose of expenses and control of institution: 201112
+Percentage of total expenses at degree-granting postsecondary institutions, by level and control of institution and expense categories: 2016–17

 Related Tables and Figures: (Listed by Release Date)